 Consumer goods and packaged food companies are perhaps the largest users of logistics services.
 These companies produce their goods all around the world and then have to ship them to locations around the world.
-In contrast to heavy machinery which have large yet infrequent shipping needs, or agriculture which has seasonal shipping needs, consumer goods providers have year round needs to ship a large quantity of goods around the county and around the world.
+In contrast to heavy machinery, which has large yet infrequent shipping needs, or agriculture, which has seasonal shipping needs, consumer goods providers have year-round needs to ship a large number of goods around the county and around the world.
 For that reason, dry warehousing continues to command high demand.

 CWI Logistics Inc. is the leader in dry warehousing and logistics.
 Our expert team has locations throughout Florida.
-For more information, please contact us.
+For more information, please reach out to us.
 Our friendly consultants will help your business keep your goods dry and secure.